tilt-dev/tilt.build/docs/api.md

 examples of what you can do with a Tiltfile.
 Load them into your own Tiltfile.
 Includes:

 - [`conftest`](https://github.com/tilt-dev/tilt-extensions/tree/master/conftest): Use [Conftest](https://www.conftest.dev/) to test your configuration files.
+- [`coreos_prometheus`](https://github.com/tilt-dev/tilt-extensions/tree/master/coreos_prometheus): Deploys Prometheus to a monitoring namespace, managed by the CoreOS Prometheus Operator and CRDs
 - [`docker_build_sub`](https://github.com/tilt-dev/tilt-extensions/tree/master/docker_build_sub): Specify extra Dockerfile directives in your Tiltfile beyond [`docker_build`](https://docs.tilt.dev/api.html#api.docker_build).
 - [`file_sync_only`](https://github.com/tilt-dev/tilt-extensions/tree/master/file_sync_only): No-build, no-push, file sync-only development.
 Useful when you want to live-reload a single config file into an existing public image, like nginx.
 - [`git_resource`](https://github.com/tilt-dev/tilt-extensions/tree/master/git_resource): Deploy a dockerfile from a remote repository -- or specify the path to a local checkout for local development.